avrora7/clicky_game/README.md

 # Clicky Game

 #### About Clicky Game
-* Clicky Game is a memory game build with React.
+* Clicky Game is a memory game build with React

 #### Why Clicky Game
 *  Improves concentration